Jay-the-scientist/Australia-wildfires/README.md

 ![Alt text](images/11-stacked-distribution-of-estimated-fire-brightess-across-regions.png)

-- Mean radiative power and mean confidence are strongly correlated
+- The following graph shows a strong correlation with mean radiative power and mean confidence

 ![Alt text](images/12-correlation-between-mean-estimated-fire-radiative-power-and-mean-confidence.png)

-- Visualizing geopspatial data on the folium map
+- Visualizing geospatial data on the folium map allows analyses and visualizations on the world map

 ![Alt text](images/14-regions-marked-in-folium.png)

+## Conclusion
+In conclusion, this project helped me understand and apply feature encoding, visualizing data with various graphs, and visualizing location data using folium to crate informative plots.

 ## Future Work
 - Build machine learning models to predict high-risk days and regions